Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Edinburgh Castle| ©mandoft

 Touring Edinburgh has a special charm.
 Its castle, its cathedral, its medieval streets that seem to be taken out of a fairy tale?
-If this is the first time you visit the capital of Scotland and do not know where to start, I recommend you read the post The best things to see and do in Edinburgh for inspiration.
+If this is the first time you visit the capital of Scotland and do not know where to start, I recommend reading the post The best things to see and do in Edinburgh for inspiration.